A safer and easier route for people walking, wheeling and cycling, it will mean:

 Where we are

-These will enable us to submit the rest of the scheme for board review in the summer, for a decision to progress the scheme to construction in late 2026/early 2027.
+These will enable us to submit the rest of the scheme to our executive board in the summer, for a decision on progressing the project to construction in late 2026/early 2027.

-The link through Great Shelford and Stapleford forms an integral part of the Sawston Greenway and will provide stronger links to Cambridge and communities in neighbouring villages.
+The link through Great Shelford and Stapleford forms a key part of the Sawston Greenway and will provide stronger links to Cambridge and communities in neighbouring villages.

 - Sign up to receive monthly greenway updates.